macropin/django-registration/docs/index.rst

 user registration functionality for `Django
 <http://www.djangoproject.com>`_ powered websites.

-Although nearly all aspects of the registration process are customizable, out-of-the-box support is provided for two common use
+Although nearly all aspects of the registration process are customizable, out-of-the-box support is provided for the following use cases:

-cases:
+* One-phase registration, where a user signs up and is immediately active and logged in.

 * Two-phase registration, consisting of initial signup followed by a confirmation email with instructions for activating the new account.

-* One-phase registration, where a user signs up and is immediately active and logged in.
+* Three-phase registration, where a user signs up, confirms their account via email, and then an admin approves the account allowing the user to login.

 To get up and running quickly, consult the :ref:`quick-start guide
 <quickstart>`, which describes all the necessary steps to install